1D vs 2D barcode: Which one is better for your business?

 Basic comparison 1D vs 2D barcode

 As you can see, 1D and 2D barcodes each have their advantages and disadvantages.
-Neither is the final solution for scanner technology.

 Although 2D barcodes can technically replace 1D barcodes, they are more fragile and not as fast.